 Foxie: the Contact Child—Cha Chu Pani

 Foxie is no ordinary child.
-She comes from Cha Chu Pani, a peaceful world where children grow in glowing bubbles, all creatures live in harmony, and everyone communicates through thoughts.
+She comes from Cha Chu Pani, a peaceful world where children grow in glowing bubbles, creatures live in harmony, and everyone communicates through thoughts.
 As a hybrid Contact Child, her first solo mission is a big one — Earth.

-After a quiet night landing in Tanglewood, Foxie is taken in by Aunty Em and Uncle Harry, who believe she’s simply a lost girl with no memory.
+After a secret night landing in Tanglewood, Foxie is taken in by Aunty Em and Uncle Harry, who believe she’s simply a lost girl with no memory.
 But Foxie knows exactly who she is…

 Earth brings many surprises: new foods, strange customs, powerful emotions, and a maddening foster girl named Maddie.